£71.25 £95.00

 TECHNICAL INFO

-Shimano Deore XT front derailleur, hailing from Japan and in production during the 1990s (yet still new & unused after all this time!).
-Made from aluminium/steel and weighing in at 137 grams.
-A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.
+3TTT Record AR stem, hailing from Italy and in production during the 1980s (yet still new & unused after all this time!).
+Made from aluminium and weighing in at 280 grams - pretty lightweight for a stem at that time.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 OVERVIEW